yell3D/Ender3dent/README.md

     * finished plates /parts can slowly cooldown while printing the next
 * easier to tune, less belts to tension equally
 * static AB motors easy to extend with dampers, fans or replace for longer
-* 250 build can have a internal Spoolroller even with 260 bed (see mods)

 ### vs. Switchwire